 “Family is the one group that most of us choose to negotiate rather than “sort out of our lives.”
 Even if the polarizing politics of recent events has unmasked some core value differences between us and the people we love, severing that connection feels like the last resort—a consequence implemented only after vulnerable, tough conversations and boundary settings have failed entirely.” – Brene Brown, Braving the Wilderness

-Deciding to spend less time with someone can be hard and painful.
+Deciding to spend less time with someone is difficult and painful.
 But, life is short.
-There’s no point wasting time on people who don’t care about you, or people you don’t enjoy spending time with, or who are not good for you.
+There’s no point wasting time on people who don’t care about you, or people you don’t enjoy spending time with, or people who are not good for you.

-It’s hard – you often still care about these people.
-Trouble is – maintaining space in your life for these relationships takes away time that could be better invested in good friends, or meeting good new people.
+It’s hard.
+You often still care about these people.
+Trouble is – maintaining space in your life for these relationships takes away time that could be better invested in good friends, or meeting new people.

 Is it possible to make good friends as we get older?

 People complain about how it’s harder to make new friends as we age.
-It’s true that we don’t have the same amount of free time to meander as when we were young.
+It’s true – we don’t have the same amount of free time to meander as when we were young.

 Adults have careers, responsibilities, and need to spend time with their partners, kids and ageing parents.